dotincorp/dotpad-sample-code/Windows/DemoApp-C#/README.md

-# Demo application for calling Windows dotpad SDK - C#
+# C# Demo application for DotPadSDK Windows

 ## Setting
 - Before build, DotPadSDK library should be located in /DemoApp/bin/Debug folder like below.